oddbird/oddleventy/content/learn/courses/anchor-positioning.md

 ## Why it's time to learn CSS anchor positioning

-Anchor positioning is currently not available in all browsers, and it will be 2 to 3 years before you can safely assume all your users have it.
+Anchor positioning is currently not available in all browsers, and it will be 2 or 3 years before you can safely assume all your users have it.
 But now is the time to add this new tool to your toolkit.

 The ability to describe anchor positioning in a more declarative way has changed